Joy of Chasing the Uncatchable

 Surviving requires understanding reality on a basic level; Living a fully authentic life requires climbing the rungs of Reality’s two-sided ladder as high as you dare and are able to climb .

 I had nibbled at, but now began taking big bites at big hard questions about how the two sides of the ladder related to each other, and where they were taking me.
-I found great comfort in sorting out answers to big questions from a number of written works, my many diverse experiences, and from individuals who were very generous in their authentic being, and from whom I learned a lot as well as contributed back to in kind.
+I found great comfort in sorting out answers to big questions from a number of written works, my many diverse work experiences, and from key individuals who were very generous in their time and authentic being, and from whom I learned a lot as well as contributed back to in kind.
 These stories and references will be brought out as The Joy of Chasing the Uncatchable unfolds here.

 Pat was instrumental as a participating partner in some of my most informative experiences during the last 30 years.
 We had traveled far and wide as I supported him and his growing business responsibilities, and he supported me and my ideas fearlessly over the years on international venues as well new frontiers of strategic and metaphysical terrain where we addressed problems and opportunities caused by paradigm shifts.

 In 2013 after my quip he said he wanted to know more about “chasing the uncatchable.”
 I told him I would let him know when I had something to say; now I do.
 By that time I had downsized my company, Paradigm Research, to just me to get my knees replaced and rehab, and had moved to Baltimore after fully recovering for the next phase of my life.

 I joked to Pat that I was studying AI to replace all of my worn-out parts from the bottom up.
 I added that I moved from the DC area to be near my jazz-musician-writer-celebrity son, and to research, consult, and write about the great wave of change building from AI that was going to crash on every doorstep and flood the world in our life time.